47degrees/metrifier/README.md

 ### Conclusion

-Using JMH, we have checked out quickly the performance characteristics for both service architectures trying out in two different ecosystems:
+Using JMH, we have checked out quickly the performance characteristics for both service architectures trying out on two different ecosystems:

 * Local Environment
 * GCP Environment

-As we have seen, the RPC solution in this case is noticeably faster.
-Moreover, when network traffic enters the scene, the differences between both are bigger.
+As we have seen, the RPC solution is noticeably faster, using both metered kind of serialization methods: `Avro` and `Protocol Buffers`.
+Moreover, when network traffic enters the scene, the differences between `HTTP` and `RPC` are bigger.

+However, digging into numbers related to RPC, the results turn out different when comparing `Avro` and `Protobuf` locally and atop GCP.

+**TBD**
+- Avro faster than Protobuf running on GCP
+- Protobuf faster than Avro running locally

+Why?
+It might be because Avro compress the data more than Protobuf and the latency across the network is lesser.
+However, is the serialization time slower?
+Running the benchmarks locally the shown results are inverse, Protobuf is faster than Avro.